VilkaMini/artprice-data-scraper/README.md

 ## Possible errors:

-1. Could not reach the site. -> If the problem persists to not hesitate to contact me and I will try to implement solution.
+1. Could not reach the site. -> Check if you are not blocked on the site manually.
+Then try to rerun the scraper.
+If the problem persists to not hesitate to contact me and I will try to implement solution.

 ## License